cdennis27/Team-Profile-Generator/Readme.md

   ## Usage

-  To make a Team Profile as a HTML page where you can easily click on email link and your email provider will add to the "to:" input space.
+  To make a Company Team Profile as a HTML page where you can easily click on email link and your email provider will add to the "to:" input space.

   ## How to Contribute